- A Customer Satisfaction Score (CSAT) is the primary metric used to learn how your target audience feels about the service/product you provide.

 Communication channels for customers have changed a lot over the years.
 Avenues like email, phone contacts, live chat, contact forms, cobrowsing and social media will prove helpful in making you more accessible to your customers.
 Taking advantage of any of these is a good idea, but state of-the-art customer support technology, like in-app calls and cobrowsing, is especially beneficial.
 It also helps you stand apart from your competitors since so few companies leverage it.

-Create a personalized experience with conversations
+Create a personalized experience

 Each customer has their own personal preferences and queries.
 As a business, you should have the ability to engage multiple customers in their preferred method of communication.
 Some people view text messaging as a comfortable, safe and enjoyable form of communication.
 Others prefer the real-time support that cobrowsing and video calling provides.

 Cobrowsing and in-app calls are especially significant because they can be personalized to fit in with the type of business you're operating.
 Not only that, but by providing immediate support, they avoid the most dreaded problem in SaaS: frustrated, demotivated users.
-Attaching features that enable your agents to provide easy and actionable solutions to problems is much more achievable when you're solving problems in real-time with your users.

 With features that allow customers to speak to agents instantly and cobrowse within the app they're working in, your agents will be better equipped to provide a solution for even the most unique problems faced by customers.

-Create a blueprint for your customer service
+Create a blueprint for your customer support

 Using a blueprint also allows you to iron out any internal issues that might cause friction with the proper delivery of your company's services.
 It also means empowering your team to create a fully streamlined customer satisfaction process.
-The team might require additional training to identify and take advantage of any possible opportunities that may arise to enhance customer service.
-This also includes measuring the feedback received and the total resolved queries.

 Collect and act on customer feedback